ymgenesis/FaceTools/README.md

 | X | The x coordinate of the bounding box's left side |
 | Y | The y coordinate of the bounding box's top side |

 ## FaceMask

 FaceMask mimics a user drawing masks on faces in an image in Canvas.
 The "Faces IDs" input allows the user to select specific faces to be masked.
-Input 0 to detect and mask all faces, a single digit for one face specifically (ex: 1), or a comma-separated list with spaces for a specific combination of faces (ex: 1, 2, 4).
+Input 0 to detect and mask all faces, a single digit for one face specifically (ex: 1), or a comma-separated list for a specific combination of faces (ex: 1,2,4).
 Find face IDs with the FaceIdentifier node.
-The "Faces" input limits the detection to a specific number of faces.
 The "Minimum Confidence" input defaults to 0.5 (50%), and represents a pass/fail threshold a detected face must reach for it to be processed.
 Lowering this value may help if detection is failing.
 If the detected masks are imperfect and stray too far outside/inside of faces, the node gives you X & Y offsets to shrink/grow the masks by a multiplier.
-As of now all masks shrink/grow together by the X & Y offset values.
+All masks shrink/grow together by the X & Y offset values.
 By default, masks are created to protect faces, with only surrounding areas being affected by inpainting (ie. putting the same faces on new bodies).
 When masks are inverted, they protect surrounding areas, with only the faces being affected by inpainting (ie. putting new faces on the same bodies).

 ###### Inputs/Outputs